kubermatic/docs/content/advanced/addons/_index.en.md

 #### Template variables

-Following variables can be used in all addon manifests:
+All cluster object variables can be used in all addon manifests:

+Specific template variables used in default templates:
-* `{{first .Cluster.Spec.ClusterNetwork.Pods.CIDRBlocks}}`:  will render a CIDR IP of the cluster
+* `{{first .Cluster.Spec.ClusterNetwork.Pods.CIDRBlocks}}`:  will render a IP block of the cluster
 * `{{default "k8s.gcr.io/" .OverwriteRegistry}}`: will give you a path to the alternative docker image registry.
 You can set this path with `kubermatic-controller-manager -overwrite-registry="..."` You can set this parameter in the helm chart for `kubermatic-controller-manager`
-* `{{.DNSClusterIP}}`: will render IP address of the dns server
+* `{{.DNSClusterIP}}`: will render IP address of the DNS server

 ### How to add a custom addon

-1. All manifests and config for the default addons are stored `quay.io/kubermatic/addons:v0.0.1` image.
+1. All manifests and config for the default addons are stored `quay.io/kubermatic/addons` image.
 Use this image as a base image and copy configs and manifests for all custom addons to `/addons` folder.

 Custom addon with manifest
 ```